 People you may have wanted to give an inheritance to will be left out, as the list gives nothing to friends, carers or unmarried partners.
-Don’t assume that everything will be divided up in accordance with your wishes when you die – that’s what a Will is for.
+Don’t assume that everything will be divided up in accordance with your wishes when you die – Book your free consultation

 Keeping your assets where you want them

 One of the devastating results of having a poorly written Will or no Will at all is your family experiencing sideways-disinheritance.

 How devastated would you be if your children received nothing after your death, and what should have been theirs went to a stranger?
 It’s a frighteningly real possibility.